 That is when both OEM and EMS provider engineering staffs initially come together to discuss design and manufacturing objectives.
 In effect, the PCB prototype serves as a product R&D tool, allowing the EMS provider to increase reliability by defining and building in Design for Manufacturability (DFM) and Design for Testability (DFT) procedures within the different stages of the product development.
 Those include testing different environmental cycles that a circuit board undergoes to temperature and humidity.
 Then, there is environmental stress above and beyond regular in-circuit and functional testing.
 Failure rate analysis can be performed even at the prototype circuit board level to increase product yield and reliability.

-Another example where OEM and PCB supplier should work together on design is in the instance of compact PCBs with tightly spaced digital and analog circuits.
+Another example where OEM and PCB suppliers should work together on design is in the instance of compact PCBs with tightly spaced digital and analog circuits.
 In these instances, correct device placement and partitioning on the PCB takes on new meaning and requires experienced engineering staff to achieve clean and undistorted signals, at critical levels.
+Capabilities are key to success.

 Many medical electronic assemblies require heat management characteristics (high-power devices, RF and wireless, lighting/LED boards, etc.).
 It’s important that the PCB supplier has been UL certified for metal-clad PCBs with a standard dielectric, and can work with various thicknesses of aluminum and copper metal cores.
 Precise machining tolerance capability and high-quality fabrication services are needed for effective thermal management and long-term board reliability.